AnitaZhang0526/APC_FinalProject/README.md

 # APC_FinalProject
 XRD/FTIR data processing tool suite.
 Created by Alex Pirola, Agnes Robang, Shashank Gupta, Arjun Prihar, Jordan Hamel, and Anita Zhang

+## Setting up the Project

+From the top level directory, run `pip install -e .` to install the required python packages.

 ## Updating the Databases
 If you think that either of the databases needs to be updated, run the appropriate updating script locally on your computer and then create a